July 12, 2024

 The Results

-The mean %SS at the start of the study was 6.1%, and was reduced to 2.8% 12 months after entry into maintence.
+The mean %SS at the start of the study was 6.1% and was reduced to 2.8% 12 months after entry into maintenance.
 Participants "significantly reduced their stuttering in terms of frequency and severity," although the authors note that there was variation in the degree of improvement between individual participants.
 The adolescents also reported that they enjoyed receiving the treatment via webcam, and fewer than half stated that they would have liked to have visited the SLP in person "a few" times in order to get to know the SLP better.
 In addition, they expressed that they would prefer to receive their services online in the future.

 Researchers note that only around half of the participants maintained their original reduction in %SS at the 12-month mark.
 Interestingly, this regression was not reflected in the participants' self-report measures, which remained positive at the 12-month assessment.
-This level of regression/relapse is typical of other, traditionally-delivered intervention programs that have been studied with this popultion.
+This level of regression/relapse is typical of other, traditionally-delivered intervention programs that have been studied with this population.

 The Take-Away

-It's no shock that adolescents really liked receiving services via webcam, but it is always nice to have a gut-instinct reinforced by research.
-While it only demonstrated true success for half of the participants, it seems to me that this has more to do with treating stuttering in general than by the delivery medium.
-Also, stuttering is a disorder in which self-perception matters at least as much, if not more, than the quantative measures of severity.
+It's no shock that adolescents really liked receiving services via webcam, but it is always nice to have a gut instinct reinforced by research.
+While it only demonstrated true success for half of the participants, it seems to me that this has more to do with treating stuttering in general than with the delivery medium.
+Also, stuttering is a disorder in which self-perception matters at least as much, if not more, than the quantitative measures of severity.
 That the participants rated themselves highly after 12 months is very encouraging to me.
 I was also excited to learn about the Camperdown Program, which can be downloaded for free.
 All in all, this study suggests that, at least with this population, telepractice is an excellent option.